zynbahmed/u2_lessons_google_oauth_with_starter_code/README.md

 <img src="https://i.imgur.com/dgKSFOG.png">

-> Note: The project name must be globally unique, so Google will append and additional id to the name you provide.
+> Note: The project name must be globally unique, so Google will append an additional id to the name you provide.

 - It might take a bit to create the project.
 When done, click SELECT PROJECT: